 In general, colors are crucial when it comes to interface elements and brand building - note that brands usually have specific colors that are characteristic for them and that they use consistently in all branding materials.
 On the macro level, the color attracts users’ attention and helps generate meaning.
 On the micro-level, it’s important to remember that the color should be used to emphasize meaning.
 Here’s what color can do when it comes to reinforcing any kind of user interfaces:

-The classic example known to all online users: a text highlighted in blue means it’s a clickable link.
+The classic example is known to all online users: a text highlighted in blue means it’s a clickable link.
 This is just one of the many ways in which color supports interactions.
-Take this invoicing interface design as an example: the user can immediately see which invoices have been paid, which are awaiting payment and which should be investigated for issues - all that through the appropriate use of green, yellow and red colors.
+Take this invoicing interface design as an example: the user can immediately see which invoices have been paid, which are awaiting payment, and which should be investigated for issues - all that through the appropriate use of green, yellow and red colors.
 When using colors in UI design this way, always remember that they must work with the semantic meaning.

 The choice of colors for your UI design will help you with building a visual hierarchy and navigate the user through information architecture.
 Vivid colors or high contrasts will draw users’ attention, so they should be used to accentuate the elements we want the user to see or read at first, improving readability and logic.

 Using selected colors in a consistent manner is at the core of any design system - it teaches users specific habits.
 Colors help navigate the user through elements of the interface or a group of interfaces, as long as they are used systematically.
-For example, marking interactive elements within an application with the same color will emphasise the interactivity.
+For example, marking interactive elements within an application with the same color will emphasize interactivity.
 Thanks to the consistent use of colors, we can create our own design system and the hierarchy of new elements for our system.

 How to choose colors for UI design appropriately?
 Selecting colors for any user interface project should take into account the Color Theory, which determines which colors go well with each other and what they mean.